-With anxiety in children more important than ever before, chartered Psychologist and Coach, Suzy Reading, gives us the lowdown on how to spot the signs of anxiety in children and what we as their carers can do about it.
+With the impact of anxiety in children more important now than ever before, chartered Psychologist and Coach, Suzy Reading, gives us the lowdown on how to spot the signs of anxiety in children and what we as their carers can do about it.

 Chartered Psychologist and Coach, Suzy Reading is a long-term friend and collaborator of The Positive Planner, having already contributed to our Positive Wellness Journal.
 We value her expert opinion and also her story that has brought her to where she is and what she does today.
 This month, she joined co-founder Ali over on our Positive Doodle Diary Instagram for a live talk about how anxiety manifests in children and what we as their carers can do to support them.
 You can watch the video here if you missed it.
 After the past year or so we've lived through, this is an issue that has never been more important.
 We asked Suzy to go into a little more detail on this subject here for us.